HRT Investors Have Opportunity to Lead HireRight Holdings Corporation Securities Fraud Lawsuit

-BENSALEM, Pa., May 2, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against HireRight Holdings Corporation ("HireRight" or the "Company") (NYSE: HRT).
+LOS ANGELES, May 7, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against HireRight Holdings Corporation ("HireRight" or the "Company") (NYSE: HRT).

 Class Period: October 2021 IPO